DecisionsDev/odm-rpa-invoicing-sample/README.md

 * Go to the *Credential Manager* tab
 * Click *Add Credential*
 * Name it **Invoicely**
-* Add the following attributes, wit their corresponding values:
+* Add the following attributes, with their corresponding values:
    * **email**: email you used to create your Invoicely account.
    * **password**: password for your account
    * **business**: name of the 'business' entity you created when creating your invoicely account.